Buenos Aires Western Railway: Locomotive and carriages

 A steam engine named La Porteña arrived on 25 December 1856.
-Built by the firm EB Wilson & Company at The Railway Foundry in Leeds, England, it was purchased by the first administrator of the Railroad Company, the engineer Luis Elordi.
+Built by the firm E. B. Wilson and Company at The Railway Foundry in Leeds, England, it was purchased by the first administrator of the Railroad Company, the engineer Luis Elordi.
 Its mechanics, the brothers John and Tomas Allan, came with it.

-A now-discounted popular legend says the locomotive came via Crimea; for example, Raúl Scalabrini Ortiz wrote in Historia de los Ferrocarriles Argentinos (History of the Argentinian railways) (1940), that "it was built for India and used in the siege of Sevastopol, during the Crimean war.
+A now-discounted popular legend says the locomotive came via Crimea; for example, Raúl Scalabrini Ortiz wrote in Historia de los Ferrocarriles Argentinos (History of the Argentinian railways) (1940), that "it was built for India and used in the siege of Sevastopol, during the Crimean War.
 The diffusion of wide gauge railway lines here (unusual within the world) is due to this fortuitous circumstance."
 However, some historians deny this, and research in the 1950s showed that this story is untenable; for example, Julio A. Luqui Lagleyze does not believe this could be the case, "since it uses a different gauge, and the dates of its construction and entrance into the country leave a gap which would not have allowed this".
 Others have been of the same opinion, including Vicente O. Cutolo.
 The works number shows the locomotive left Leeds in 1856, after the demolition of the Crimea railway had already begun.
 Its dimensions and characteristics would have been unsuitable for the steep gradients in Balaclava, and technical considerations would have prevented conversion from standard to broad gauge.